GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 4. Segment: A single number in a hint
 <!-- TODO: add graphics -->

-# How To Solve a Nonagram
+# A super basic solution
 The basic concept behind solving these puzzles is to repeatedly apply some rules to figure out what squares must or must not be filled in based on the hints and the current state of the game.
 One observation we can make about this game is that *almost* (We will discuss the exceptions later) all puzzles can be solved just by repeatedly applying some logic to each individual row and column.
-The simplest logic that can be used to do this is to first determine all of the possible valid states of a line.
+The simplest logic that can be used for this is to first determine all of the possible valid states of a line.
 These must be valid according to the clue and fit any constraints from the initial state of the line.
 For example, if we have a clue of just 4, and an empty line of 6 squares, there are 3 possible solutions.
 ![Possibilities from empty line with a hint of 4](./4line.svg)